 After graduating from The University of Sydney with first class honours in veterinary science in 2001, he went on to treat animals around the country in practice, before finding fame as a TV vet first on Harry's Practice, then Burke's Backyard, Today and Bondi Vet.

-He also covers travel and animal stories on The Living Room, regularly guest hosts The Project and has shown off his comic chops alongside Julia Morris as co-host of I’m A Celebrity, Get Me Out of Here.
+He now covers travel and animal stories on The Living Room, regularly guest hosts The Project and has shown off his comic chops alongside Julia Morris as co-host of I'm A Celebrity, Get Me Out of Here and Sunday Takeaway.

 He's also busy caring for his own two furry friends – Cricket the cat, a domestic shorthair and Reg, a four-year-old Kelpie who get on surprisingly well, says Dr Chris.